Anti-WAAhnsinns Festival: The festival

 Burglengenfeld, a city with about 10,000 inhabitants, was not prepared for the stampede of visitors.
 Already on the eve of the festival, the supermarkets sold out of all staple food and alcoholic drinks.
 Several shops closed their doors and did not open them on the following Sunday either.
 Not having any mobile phones yet, written notes were pinned on all church doors, informing when to meet whom and where.
 The visitors sought places to sleep in bare brickwork.
 The inhabitants feared theft, property damage, or even riots, however, these did not transpire.

 Accounts about the number of participating visitors at the festival vary.
 The number is supposed to be over 100,000, which, considering the area, is not entirely unlikely.
 Musically the Open Air can be revisited on double LP as well as on film.

+The festival remained completely peaceful, contrary to government expectations.
+As a result of the overwhelming protests, the festivals resulted in unexpected media coverage for the anti-nuclear movement in Germany.